 The Mount Percival Trail starts off easy enough, with a nice, simple grade.
 You only gain about 1,400 feet in elevation during the hike, which lends itself to a gentler incline.
 But the last two hundred feet head straight up a large set of rocks and boulders that got more than a little hairy at times.
 Climbing over one particular outcropping, I voiced my surprise that I hadn’t heard about the difficulties of this trail before.
 Feels like this should be on a list or something.
 Turns out I was right, just ignorant, because apparently the Mount Percival Trail is on a list called the Terrifying 25, which details the “scariest” trails New Hampshire has to offer.

-With only a tenth of a mile to go before reaching the top, I came across a sign giving me two options: I could either scale some cliffs or spelunk some caves.
-Always up for seeing something new, sometimes against my better judgment, I opted for the caves.
 But I lost track of the trail blazes as I traversed the rocky path.
-Up until this point, the trail was well-marked and clear, but now on a jumble of rugged granite, the blazes seemed to disappear, and I climbed right past the cave entrance.
-Climbing hand-over-hand, the cave route turned into my own unique cliff route, and as I surfaced above a sculpted boulder jutting out from the edge of the mountain like an eagle leaning out of its nest, I realized I was standing atop of the very cave I was supposed to have climbed through.
+Up until this point, the trail was well-marked and clear, but now on a jumble of rugged granite, the blazes disappeared, and I climbed right past the cave entrance.
+Climbing hand-over-hand, the cave route turned into my own unique cliff route, a challenging one at that.
+At the top of the cliff, a sculpted boulder jutted out from the edge of the mountain like an eagle leaning out of its nest.
+Looking down from it, I could see I was standing atop the very cave I was supposed to have climbed through.

-Fifteen feet across from my perch was a lady who was stuck trying to squeeze herself through two boulders.
+Fifteen feet across from my perch was a lady, stuck trying to squeeze herself through two boulders.
 She was on her way down and I surmised that she elected to pinch herself through because scaling the boulders would have been a little too, well, terrifying.
 She brushed off any need of help, but I gave her all the time she needed.
 Even if I wanted to continue on, the position she was in created a bottleneck of the trail, and it would have been foolish to try and circumvent her.
 I was just happy to have found the trail again.

 In the minutes that followed, we exchanged notes about what we had learned so far.
 I had little to offer except informing her which way NOT to go.
 After pushing her way through the boulders, she collected her pack and poles, which were too cumbersome to carry as she passed through the vise.
 Then, turning to continue her descent, she wished me good luck.